Internships Defined: What is (and isn’t) an internship?

 - An intern is supervised and mentored throughout the internship experience

-- An intern should not displace a paid employee
+- An unpaid intern should not displace a paid employee

-- The employer derives no immediate financial advantage from the intern (i.e. no selling)
+- The employer derives no immediate financial advantage from the unpaid intern (i.e. no selling)

 - The internship is a substantial learning experience, such that a faculty member would approve the internship as worthy of academic credit

-- Unpaid/non-credit internships are limited to only one academic term or 10 weeks
+- Unpaid/non-credit internships are limited to one academic term or approximately 12 weeks